kstenerud/bo/README.md

 Specifying "-" as the filename will cause bo to use stdin (when used with -i) or stdout (when used with -o).
 By default, bo won't read from any files, and will write output to stdout.

-Commands may be passed in as command line arguments and as files via the -i switch.
+Commands may be passed in as command line arguments, and as files via the -i switch.
 You may specify as many -i switches as you like.
 Bo will first parse all command line arguments, and then all files specified via -i switches.